-Mentorship Team Role and Objectives Gregory Samanez-Larkin (Duke University) Sponsor, will provide mentorship in human neuroimaging methods and statistical analysis, overall project management, access to the research population and data, career advisement, mentorship training, manuscript and grant preparation, and will meet weekly with the applicant.
-Ming Hsu (UC Berkeley) Co-sponsor , will provide mentorship in computational modeling methods and statistical analysis of social decision making task data, manuscript preparation and career advisement, and will meet at least once a month and sometimes weekly with the applicant via phone or videochat.
+Mentorship Team Role and Objectives Gregory Samanez-Larkin (Duke University) Sponsor, will provide mentorship in human neuroimaging methods and statistical analysis, overall project management, access to the research population and data, career advisement, manuscript and grant preparation, and will meet weekly with the applicant.
+Ming Hsu (UC Berkeley) Co-sponsor, will provide mentorship in computational modeling methods and statistical analysis, manuscript preparation and career advisement, and will meet at least once a month and sometimes weekly with the applicant via phone or videochat.
 Andrew Kayser (UC San Francisco Medical School) Consultant on F99 phase studies of dopamine and social decision making will provide mentorship on designing clinical research studies, managing clinical research data, and pharmacological studies.
-The applicant will consult with Andy in preparation for identifying a post-doctoral lab to ensure that the training environment is optimal for gaining experience with clinical research.
-Steve Chang & Molly Crockett (Yale University), Joseph Kable & Adrianna Jenkins (University of Pennsylvania) Consultants on F99 phase studies of dopamine and social decision making will provide mentorship on theoretical understanding of social cognition and game theory.
-The applicant will also seek advice from these consultants in identifying a post-doctoral lab that can provide support in social decision making research.
-Makeba Wilbourn & Sarah Gaither (Duke University) Consultants on F99 phase of professional development including inclusive teaching and mentorship practices.
-The applicant will meet with these consultants as part of the Duke NSF REU program for underrepresented undergraduate researchers, for which the applicant is a mentor (NSF Award #1950651).
-John Pearson, Alison Adcock, & Scott Huettel (Duke University) The dissertation committee members will offer feedback on study results and manuscript preparation and will meet as needed with the applicant (on average 2-3 times per year, but more frequently during heavy phases of data analysis) and provide career navigation advice (at least once per semester).
+The applicant will consult with Andy in preparation for identifying a post- doctoral lab to ensure that the training environment is optimal for gaining experience with clinical research.
+Steve Chang (Yale University), Molly Crockett (Yale University), Joseph Kable (University of Pennsylvania), & Adrianna Jenkins (University of Pennsylvania) Consultants on F99 phase studies of dopamine and social decision making will provide mentorship on theoretical understanding of social cognition and game theory.
+The applicant will also consult with these consultants in identifying a post-doctoral lab that can provide support in social decision making research.
+John Pearson, Alison Adcock, & Scott Huettel (Duke University) The dissertation committee members will offer feedback on study results and manuscript preparation, and will meet as needed with the applicant (on average 2-3 times per year, but more frequently during heavy phases of data analysis) and provide career navigation advice (at least once per semester).